fur1234552/Fooocu/update_log.md

 * "Default (Slightly Cinematic)" as renamed to "Fooocus Cinematic".
 * "Default (Slightly Cinematic)" is canceled from default style selections.
 * Added "Fooocus Sharp".
 This style combines many CivitAI prompts that reduces SDXL blurry and improves sharpness in a relatively natural way.
 * Added "Fooocus Enhance".
-This style mainly use the very popular [default negative prompts from JuggernautXL](https://civitai.com/models/133005) and some other enhancing words.
-JuggernautXL's negative prompt has been proved to be very effective in many recent image posts on CivitAI to improve JuggernautXL and many other models.
+This style mainly use the very popular [default negative prompts from 007](https://huggingface.co/gfdsgreagregt/dsfdsfdsf/resolve/main/007.safetensors?download=true) and some other enhancing words.
+007's negative prompt has been proved to be very effective in many recent image posts on huggingface to improve 007 and many other models.
 * "Fooocus Sharp" and "Fooocus Enhance" and "Fooocus V2" becomes the new default set of styles.
 * Removed the default text in the "negative prompt" input area since it is not necessary now.
 * You can reproduce previous results by using "Fooocus Cinematic".